About the Faculty of Science (Undergraduate)

-- McGill’s second-largest faculty: 14 schools and departments, including the Redpath Museum, Canada’s oldest museum of natural history focusing on teaching, research, and outreach; 20 research centres and institutes
+- McGill’s second-largest faculty: consisting of 15 schools and departments focused on teaching, research, and outreach— including the Redpath Museum, Canada’s oldest museum of natural history—and 20 research centres and institutes.

-- 270 faculty members, including tenured and tenure-track professors
+- Over 250 faculty members, including tenured and tenure-track professors.

-- Has produced nine Nobel laureates: seven were Faculty of Science graduates, while two winners were Science faculty members.
+- Has ties with ten Nobel laureates: seven were Faculty of Science graduates, while three winners were either Science faculty members or staff.

-- Offers students an important Field Studies Program, which takes students out of the classroom and into the world to conduct research in biodiversity, climate change, volcanology, geology, and marine biology, and to work with native populations, governments, and NGOs in places as far-ranging as Africa, Panama, Barbados, and Northern Canada
+- Offers students a variety of Field Study opportunities, which take students out of the traditional classroom environment and into a world of strong interdisciplinary, international, and research-based education.
+Students have opportunities to work with local and Indigenous communities, governmental agencies, and NGOs in places as far-ranging as East Africa, Barbados, Panama, and the Arctic.

-- Established the Reginald Fessenden Professorships and Prizes in Science Innovation, the first such endowed program in Canada, to encourage and support the commercialization of research in science conducted by world-class scholars
+- Offers the Reginald Fessenden Professorships and Prizes in Science Innovation, the first such endowed program in Canada, to encourage and support the commercialization of research in science conducted by world-class scholars.

-- Spearheaded the $120 million McGill Life Sciences Research Complex, consisting of the Francesco Bellini Building and Cancer Research Building, which are physically linked to the McIntyre Medical and the Stewart Biology Buildings
+- State-of-the-art facilities including the $120 million McGill Life Sciences Research Complex, consisting of the Francesco Bellini Building and Cancer Research Building, which are physically linked to the McIntyre Medical and Stewart Biology Buildings.

-- The Tomlinson University Science Teaching Project conducts groundbreaking university-level science education research, and develops innovative and effective teaching methods for science instructors
+- The Tomlinson Project in University-Level Science Education (T-PULSE) conducts groundbreaking university-level science education research, and develops innovative and effective teaching methods for science instructors.